etanx/lobstas/README.md

 Install neopixel library if you are using the LED ring (https://github.com/jgarff/rpi_ws281x)

-To enable bootrun.py on boot, add the following lines to /etc/rc.local before exit 0
+To enable bootrun.py on boot, add the following lines to /etc/rc.local before line 'exit 0'

-    exec 2>> /home/pi/bootlog.log       # add stderr from rc.local to a log file
+    exec 2>> /home/pi/lobstas/bootlog.log       # add stderr from rc.local to a log file
-    exec 1>&2                           # add stdout to same file sudo python /home/pi/bootrun.py &   # ensure file path is correct
+    exec 1>&2                                   # add stdout to same file sudo python /home/pi/lobstas/bootrun.py &   # runs initial python script

     exit 0

-NOTE: Images and videos captured are currently directed to folder (/home/pi/pic and /home/pi/vid), ensure that these folders exist in the rght directory.
+NOTE: Images and videos captured are currently directed to folder (/home/pi/lobstas/pic and /home/pi/lobstas/vid), ensure that these folders exist in the rght directory.
+Also check for sensor data folder (/home/pi/lobstas/sensor)

 ## D.O.
 Sensor calibration and setup
 This is for the Atlas Scientific Dissolved Oxygen sensor.